 - Engineering and Physical Sciences Research Council (EPSRC)

 - Science and Technology Facilities Council (STFC)

 Collectively, these councils form part of a government body known as UK Research and Innovation (UKRI) which provide funding to PhD students to advance research.
 UKRI aims to provide the best environment for research and innovation to thrive by working in collaboration with universities, research organisations, companies, charities and governments.

-The other source of studentships is through professional bodies (e.g. Institution of Mechanical Engineers) and research charities (e.g. Cancer Research UK).
+The other source of studentships is through professional bodies (e.g. Institution of Mechanical Engineers) and research charities (e.g. Wellcome Trust and Cancer Research UK).
 These studentships are known as Cooperative Awards in Science and Engineering (CASE).
 In nearly all cases, CASE studentships are also linked to a specific project title or field of study.